pablovmurcia3/RepData_PeerAssessment1/PA1_template.md

 <img src="PA1_template_files/figure-html/histogram-1.png" style="display: block; margin: auto;" />

-As you can see, the blue and the read lines represents the mean and the median, resrespectively.
+As you can see, the blue and the red lines represent the mean and the median, respectively.

 ```r